Shiv Vilas Palace at Sandur

 Revitalization of Palace Landscape

-The Palace originally built in early 1900's and later remodelled/rebuilt by Mr Yeshwantrao Hindurao Ghorpade in the 1930's, is located on a sprawling 20-acre estate.
-The palace is now being converted into a Heritage Resort by the Welcom Group of Hotels.
-The palace is surrounded by trees and a garden, giving it the perfect ambience for appreciation of nature.
-The project involved revitalization of the Palace Gardens as well as readapting the landscape to provide vital recreational activities essential for the Heritage Resort
+The Palace was originally built in early 1900's and later remodeled/rebuilt by Mr Yeshwantrao Hindurao Ghorpade in the 1930's.
+It is located on a sprawling 20-acre estate.
+The palace is now being converted into a Heritage Resort by the Welcome Group of Hotels.
+The palace is surrounded by trees and a garden, giving it the perfect ambiance to appreciate the surrounding nature.
+The project involved revitalization of the Palace Gardens as well as re-adapting the landscape to provide vital recreational activities essential for the Heritage Resort.

-The main aim of the landscape intervention was to preserve the sanctity of the palace gardens as per the previous era, followed by a transition zone of semi-formal gardens and finally terminating into the dense forested landscape.
-A lot of activities associated with the Royal family's lifestyle were introduced or rather re-vitalized to recreate the lively and multi-activity surrounds of the Palace.
+The main aim of the landscape intervention was to preserve the sanctity of the Palace Gardens as per the previous era, followed by a transition zone of semi-formal gardens and finally ending with a dense forested landscape.
+A lot of activities associated with the Royal family's lifestyle were introduced, or rather re-vitalized, to recreate the lively and multi-activity surrounds of the Palace.
 The landscape attempts to make the populace rich cultural heritage & traditional handicraft of Sandur.

-The Bani Mantappa where the king would seek blessings before going to war was preserved as a formal garden.
-To minimize maintenance it was decided to use local and hardy species of trees.
+The Bani Mantappa where the king would seek blessings before going to war was preserved as a Formal Garden.
+To minimize maintenance, it was decided to use local and hardy species of trees.
 A few flowering trees were also planted to add colour to the landscape.
-A cluster of neem trees where local villagers come to pray was demarcated and preserved.
-The palace gardens were followed by a transition zone of semi-formal gardens and then an area of dense forest.
-A detailed lighting plan was worked out to ensure that the resort could be appreciated by night.
-Landscape light fixtures complementing the traditional architectural style of the palace were put in place and water bodies were lit up for dramatic effect.
+A cluster of Neem trees where local villagers come to pray was demarcated and preserved.
+The Palace Gardens were followed by a transition zone of semi-formal gardens and then an area of dense forest.
+A detailed lighting plan was worked out to ensure that the resort could be appreciated at night as well.
+Landscape light fixtures complementing the traditional architectural style of the Palace were put in place and Water Bodies were lit up for dramatic effect.

-A chip and putt course with a few natural obstacles has been developed in the northern direction of the palace.
-It was decided to use the rear flank of the palace for aqua activities and banqueting requirements of the hotel.
-A rectangular swimming pool was designed keeping in mind the clean architectural lines of the palace.
+A chip-and-putt course with a few natural obstacles has been developed in the northern direction of the Palace.
+It was decided to use the rear flank of the Palace for aqua activities and banqueting requirements of the hotel.
+A rectangular swimming pool was designed keeping in mind the clean architectural lines of the Palace.
 Changing rooms were camouflaged behind a screen wall.
-The children's play area was developed using only natural or waste materials like logs, ropes, tyres etc.
+The children's play area was developed using only natural waste materials like logs, ropes, tyres etc.